saysimple/saysimple-plugin-devkit/README.md

 ### saveSettings

 This is a way to save settings to the Saysimple database.
-You can retreive them again with the `getSetting` util or in the `settings` attribute of the app prop.
+You can retrieve them again with the `getSetting` util or in the `settings` attribute of the app prop.

 __input__